Investment Committee outlook

-We also note that large, globally significant companies increasingly offer exposure to both emerging and developed markets and are another way that investors may benefit from the longer-term emerging markets growth dynamics.
+We also note that large, globally significant companies increasingly offer exposure to both emerging and developed markets and are another way that investors may benefit from the longer-term Asian and emerging markets growth dynamics.

 We also believe that a small exposure to select venture capital opportunities may be appropriate for growth-focused investors.
 Specifically, we believe accessing the disruption thematic via venture capital may provide investors with potential long-term growth opportunities and diversification that may not otherwise be available via traditional asset classes.
 However, due to the early stage nature and the long-term investment horizon, these opportunities should be viewed as a higher-risk and are therefore not suitable for all investors.